-The following example procedure describes how to configure the display format mode for the 3rd digit selection and covers:
+The following example procedure describes how to configure the display format mode for the third digit selection and covers:

 - · Last Digit Rounding.

-- Display Units.
+- · Display Units.

-- · Decimal Point Placement.
+- Decimal Point Placement.

-Configure the display format mode for channel 1 with rounding by 2's, decimal display units, and the decimal point placed between display digits 4 and 5 by setting Code 1 to [X61] to enter the Display Format Mode.
+Configure the display format mode for channel 1 with rounding by 2's, decimal display units, and the decimal point placed between display digits 4 and 5 by setting Code 1 to [X61].